drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/05.marketing-products/01.product-search/docs.md

     category: docs
 ---

+> NOTE: this page needs to be updated.
+Want to simplify this by using Fields instead of Rendered entity for the View display.
+The current stage of this page is very much an "initial draft" and will be revised soon.

 ##### Install Search API modules
 1. Install the [Search API module]. (*see the extending docs.*)
 2. Navigate to the "Extend" page at `/admin/modules`.